METATARSAL BONES ANATOMY

 Metatarsal Bones - Overview, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-The metatarsal bones consist of five long bones numbered from the medial side of the foot.
-They form the framework of the midfoot and play a key role in weight distribution and foot mobility.
+The metatarsal bones consist of five long bones numbered from the medial side of your foot.
+They form the framework of your midfoot and play a key role in weight distribution and foot mobility.

 General Characteristics